nehakdeshmukh/NehaKDeshmukh.github.io/README.md

 | Bachelor of Engineering | Electronics & Telecommunication | Pune University, India (_May 2014_)

 ## Work Experience
-**Data Scientist & Al Specialist @ TEAMCAL.AI Palo Alto, California (Remote) (_Oct 2023 - now)**
+**Data Scientist & Al Specialist @ TEAMCAL.AI Palo Alto, California (Remote) (_Oct 2023 - now_)**
 -	Meet-AI Chatbot Development:
 -	Developed an AI-driven chatbot dedicated to streamlined meeting scheduling, updates, and cancellations.
--	Engineered a user-centric conversational interface, enabling 82% accuracy in interpreting and executing user commands for scheduling, updating, or canceling meetings using NLP algorithms.
+-	Engineered a user-centric conversational interface, enabling 95% accuracy in interpreting and executing user commands for scheduling, updating, or canceling meetings using NLP algorithms.
 -	Leveraged natural language processing (NLP) algorithms for intent recognition and processing, empowering the chatbot to interpret and execute user commands accurately.
 -	Enabled the chatbot to efficiently manage meeting schedules, process user requests for updates or cancellations, and confirm changes interactively.
 -	The chatbot's seamless adaptability led to a 70% decrease in users' time spent scheduling, modifying meetings.